 Business interruption insurance normally protects a business from income loss (or sometimes business expenses) when an outside force like a hurricane, flood or tornado interrupts business operation.
 Many businesses have suffered financial losses during COVID-19 and those with business interruption insurance are filing claims – some with success, and some without.

 Policyholders can assume their insurers will use “heightened scrutiny” of COVID-19 business income loss claims, according to Practical Law Commercial Transactions.

 Is business loss from the coronavirus covered?

 State law and the policy provisions govern each business interruption policy, a legal contract.
 These policies usually specify which losses are covered as well as which types are excluded.
-In this time of COVID-19-related business losses, policy coverage in the context of business closures or restrictions as well as other negative economic impacts is in the spotlight nationally, including in the courts.
+In this time of COVID-19-related business losses, policy coverage in the context of business closures or restrictions as well as other negative economic impact are in the spotlight nationally, including in the courts.

 Virginia courts give policy language its usual and ordinary meaning and if there is more than one reasonable interpretation, an ambiguity exists for these purposes.

 In COVID-19 business income loss claims, insured businesses and insurers are hotly debating a couple of policy provisions, including in the courts:

 - If losses from disease or pandemic are excluded, does that only apply to losses because of owners, staff or customers with COVID-19 or would it also exclude losses from a government-ordered shut down because of the danger of infection, even if no infected person is known to have been on the business premises?

 - If coverage is limited to income loss from direct physical damage, could the impact of the physical presence (or potential for or fear of the presence) of the virus on business premises be covered as a form of physical loss or must the damage be structural?